 Playing together helps you and your baby get to know each other.

 Playing with your baby helps her learn to talk and understand words.
-You might not always have time to stop everything and play, but you can still chat to your newborn about what’s going on – for example, cooking dinner, shopping or folding clothes.
+You might not always have time to stop everything and play, but you can still chat to your newborn about what’s going on – for example, while cooking dinner, shopping or folding clothes.

 Play can tell you a lot about your baby’s personality.
 Rough and silly or quiet and calm, you’ll soon know what your baby likes.